ktorio/ktor-documentation/topics/sessions.md

 You can now [set the session content](#set-content), modify the session, or clear it.

 ### Multiple Sessions {id="multiple"}
 If you need several sessions in your application, you need to create a separate data class for each session.
-For example, you can create a separate data classes for storing a user login and settings:
+For example, you can create separate data classes for storing a user login and settings:
 ```kotlin
 data class LoginSession(val username: String, val count: Int)
 data class SettingsSession(val username: String, val settings: Settings)